mlpack/mlpack/README.md

 nearest points to that point.

-Each mlpack program has extensive help documentation which details what the method does, what each of the parameters are, and how to use them:
+Each mlpack program has extensive help documentation which details what the method does, what each of the parameters is, and how to use them:

 ```shell
 $ mlpack_knn --help